 First Presbyterian Church was organized on June 8, 1811 with 46 members and 4 newly ordained elders.
 Its first location fronted the present-day Fourth Avenue in Franklin.

 The second location of the congregation was on the corner of Fifth and Main Streets and was purchased in 1841.
 This brick structure was replaced in 1887 by a third house of worship that was destroyed by fire in 1905.
 Following this event, the fourth sanctuary was constructed in 1907 and was dedicated on May 24, 1908.

 In 1986, following a Presbytery of Middle Tennessee study on population growth and church development needs, the congregation voted to purchase a twelve acre tract of land on Franklin Road at Mack Hatcher Memorial Parkway.
 Seventy-five members of the congregation remained at the facility at

 Fifth and Main and formed the new Historic Franklin Presbyterian Church.

 In August of 1994, approximately five hundred members of First Presbyterian Church moved to its present fifth house of worship and third location.
 On September 18, 1994, the current building was dedicated, continuing a history of Reformed worship, Christian education, and local/world mission.

-First Presbyterian Church’s five octave set of handbells ranges from C3 to C8 and was built by Malmark Handbells of Plumstead, Pennsylvania.
-A three octave set of handchimes complements the handbells and ranges from C4 to G7.
+First Presbyterian Church’s four-octave set of handbells ranges from G3 to G7and was built by Malmark Handbells of Plumstead, Pennsylvania.
+A three-octave set of handchimes complements the handbells and ranges from C4 to G7.

 The building houses two acoustic pianos – a Kawai grand piano in the nave and a Kawai studio instrument in Room 215.